glitch511/akajmo/README.md

-# 👋 Hi, I'm InfamousDiesxu
+# 👋 Hi, I'm Jmo

 ### 🎨 Front-End Developer | UI/UX Enthusiast | Creative Coder

 Welcome to my GitHub!
-I specialize in crafting responsive, interactive, and visually appealing web interfaces.
-I have a strong passion for turning design ideas into real-world experiences using modern front-end technologies.
+I specialize in crafting innotative, interactive, and vectoring databases and ai models.
+I have a strong passion for turning ideas into real-world experiences using modern vectoring models.

 ---